 In the Fort district, many of the old colonial buildings still stand, in glorious contrast to the rest of Colombo’s modern skyline.
 Interesting buildings to visit include: Galle Face Hotel (once the mansion of a British Governor and one of the oldest hotels in Asia); Presidential Secretariat (previously the Parliament house); Grand Oriental Hotel (previously barracks for soldiers during Dutch period), the red and white Cargills & Millers department store buildings, the General Post Office and the Fort Police Station (previously a Dutch hospital).
 The St. Peter’s Church and the Wovendaal Church, located by the Grand Oriental Hotel, were also built during the Dutch period.

-If you are interested in discovering more about the history of Colombo Fort and admiring its beautiful colonial architecture, why not try the Colombo’s Colonial History walking tour?
+If you are interested in discovering more about the history of Colombo Fort and admiring its beautiful colonial architecture, why not try the Colombo’s Hidden History walk?

 Red Dot selects only the best accommodation in Sri Lanka, in its particular price range.
 Please suggest which of the three categories might most appeal to you.
 (You can tick more than one box).

 Would you like to sign up for the Red Dot Tours Newsletter ?